 Do not make any major life decisions until the death is no longer the single focus of your life.

 Grief is love with no place to go.

-Someone else just emailed me about mourning, explaining that what is lost is the WITNESS to our own lives.
-That, of course, we exist outside of other people, but they witness us and give us feedback… and in the absence of them – when they die – we get lost a little.
+Some of what is lost is the WITNESS to our own lives.
+Of course, we exist outside of other people, but they witness us and give us feedback.
+And in their absence – when they die – we get lost a little.
 We lose the person with whom we share those memories.
 We are left holding the bag.
 We feel alone, abandoned, isolated, emptied, etc.

 Person A: When will I stop crying?